Research

 OVERVIEW

 Our most valuable tool for treating a brain injury is the brain itself.
-Our staff conduct research focused on continual improvement in the field of neurorehabilitation as well as partnering with local institutions of higher education on innovations in brain injury treatment.
+Our staff conduct research focused on continual improvement in the field of neurorehabilitation as well as partnering with institutions of higher education on innovations in brain injury treatment.
 We also share our knowledge with the communities we serve by providing continued education opportunities and hosting conferences and events.

 ARTICLES